teamputtygen/hn-docs/docs/demo/index.rst

 Platform Demo
 =============

-This section contains howtos for common tasks that will be carried out by researchers.
+This section contains information related to the review demonstration at DESY on 9 October 2017.

 .. toctree::
    :maxdepth: 1
    :hidden:

-   demo
+   demo-script
    onedata
    youtube